-- (i) Interest rate risk (market risk).
+(i) Interest rate risk (market risk).
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market rates of interest.
 Cash and cash equivalents bear interest at market rates but are short term in nature.
 The Company's financial liabilities, largely notes payable and lease obligations, have fixed rates of interest.
-Accordingly, the Company has limited exposure to interest rate risk. - (ii) Price risk (market risk).
+Accordingly, the Company has limited exposure to interest rate risk.

+- (ii) Price risk (market risk).
 Price risk is the risk of variability in fair value due to movements in equity or market prices.
-The Company has exposure to price risk in measuring the value of the proceeds due on the sale of the Atrum Shares related to the Altitude Reverse Takeover which is based on the publicly available share price.
-In addition, the Company's assessment of the fair value of biological assets is based on the estimated market price of cannabis which is based on management estimates and subject to fluctuation. - (iii) Credit risk.
+The Company's assessment of the fair value of biological assets is based on the estimated market price of cannabis which is based on management estimates and is subject to fluctuation. - (iii) Credit risk.
 Credit risk is the risk of potential loss to the Company if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company is exposed to credit risk largely through cash and cash equivalents held at financial institutions as the majority of the Company's retail sales do not involve granting of customer credit.
 Credit risk exposure on such cash and cash equivalents balances is managed by holding funds in established financial institutions.
 To the extent the Company does grant credit to customers, management has established credit evaluating and monitoring processes to mitigate credit risk.
-At December 31, 2019 the Company's credit risk exposure was limited to \$246,750 in accounts receivable, largely due from third party distributors related to Alpine Cultivation.

-(iv) Liquidity risk.
+At September 30, 2020 the Company's credit risk exposure was limited to \$115,723 in accounts receivable, largely due from third party distributors related to Alpine Cultivation. - (iv) Liquidity risk.
 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities as they become due.
 The contractual obligations of the Company generally consist of accounts payable, lease obligations and notes payable.
 The remaining contractual maturities of the Company's financial obligations are as follows:

-Less than Two to Two to Four to one year Three years Five years Thereafter Total Financial liability Accounts payable \$ 2,358,720 \$ - \$ - \$ - \$ 2,358,720 Taxes payable 559,102 - - - 559,102 Notes payable 116,496 234,112 223,536 603,342 1,177,486 Lease obligations 257,564 476,362 37,831 9,646 781,403 \$ 3,291,882 \$ 710,474 \$ 261,367 \$ 612,988 \$ 4,876,711
+Less than Two to Four to one year Three years Five years Thereafter Total Financial liability Accounts payable \$ 2,682,156 \$ - \$ - \$ - \$ 2,682,156 Taxes payable 1,301,589 - - - 1,301,589 Notes payable 268,566 558,655 255,894 570,924 1,654,039 Lease obligations 137,831 537,978 55,596 731,405 \$ 4,390,142 \$ 1,096,633 \$ 311,490 \$ 570,924 \$ 6,369,189

-The Company actively manages its working capital requirements, cash commitments and credit availability to ensure that it can meets its financial obligations as they come due.
-In October 2019, the Canadian warehouse lease was cancelled by the Company eliminating approximately \$122,000 of lease obligations.
+The Company actively manages its working capital requirements, cash commitments and credit availability to ensure that it can meet its financial obligations as they come due.